smucsclub/hacksmu/index.md

   ],
   [
     "Can I submit previous work?",
-    "Do not cheapen the HackUTA experience by submitting any previous work or class assignments.
+    "Do not cheapen the HackSMU experience by submitting any previous work or class assignments.
 Doing so will disqualify your team from final judging and awards."
   ],
   [
     "Who can attend?",
-    "Any college student is eligible for HackUTA.
+    "Any college student is eligible for HackSMU.
 Any experience, any background, any education, any text editor, you're welcome to attend!"
   ],
   [
     "Can I work with a team?",